-Spring is erratic—one moment blustery and cold, the next so warm that beads of perspiration form on the brow.
-And then there are those splendid days you long for all winter.
-That’s the feel this blend delivers, no matter the weather.
+Spring can be erratic—one minute blustery and cold, the next so warm that beads of perspiration form on the brow.
+This blend evokes the splendid moments that fall in between.
+White starts first but overlaps nicely with the pink.
 Introduced 2020

 |Flower Color||Pink and White|